JSydll/emx-base-stack/Readme.md

 Further required configuration parameters:
 ```
 MACHINE               | Machine to build for.
 BSP_LAYER             | Layer containing the machine configuration and BSP packages.
+BSP_EXTENSION_LAYER   | Layer containing extension necessary to support multiboot update on the given BSP
 STORAGE_TYPE          | Type of persistent storage (available options: [mmc], default: 'mmc').
 MMC_BLOCK_DEVICE      | Allows specification of a custom eMMC block device (default: '/dev/mmcblk0') - only evaluated if STORAGE_TYPE is 'mmc'.
 ```

 See `.env.example` for a reference of the syntax.